theodosis1989/elastic-workshop/README.md

 When your cluster is provisioned go under Access / Credentials to see your credentials.

-Create a `.env` file with the following ENV VARS and add the your credentials there.
+Create a `.env` file with the following ENV VARS and add your credentials there.

-ELASTIC_URL
+- ELASTIC_URL
-ELASTIC_ACCESS_KEY
+- ELASTIC_ACCESS_KEY
-ELASTIC_ACCESS_SECRET
+- ELASTIC_ACCESS_SECRET

 Go back to the repo and start a terminal.
 Run `yarn build && yarn start`.
 Now the data are ingested in your index and you are ready to search!